Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Experimental Settings

 \subsection{Experimental Settings}

-\textbf{Datasets.} Three public datasets from UCI repository \cite{Dua:2019} and a synthetic dataset are used in this paper to test the performance of our FCD scheme.
+\textbf{Datasets.} Three public datasets from the UCI repository ~\cite{Dua:2019} and a synthetic dataset are used in this paper to test the performance of our FCD scheme.

 \begin{itemize} \item UCI public datasets.
 We adopt the Boston House dataset (BHD), the Abalone dataset (AD), and the Diabetes dataset (DD) from the UCI machine learning database.
-The UCI datasets are used to test the accuracy of linear regressions under our FCD scheme, campared with the centralized methods.
+The UCI datasets are used to test the accuracy of linear regressions under our FCD scheme, compared with the centralized methods.
 The details of UCI datasets are shown in Table \ref{Tab:08}. \item Synthetic dataset.
 We generate a synthetic dataset with $n$ features and $m$ samples.
 Both the inputs and the outputs of generated samples follow the standard multivariate normal distribution $\mathcal{N}(\textbf{0},\textbf{1})$.
-We vary the number of features and samples to test the computation overheads of linear regressions under the FCD schmes. \end{itemize}
+We vary the number of features and samples to test the computation cost of linear regressions under the FCD schemes. \end{itemize}

-\textbf{Baseline.} To test the effectiveness of our scheme, we perform three kinds of regressions under FCD, i.e., linear, ridge and lasso regression, which are denoted by FCD-Linear, FCD-ridge, and FCD-lasso, respectively.
-For comparison, we also perform these regressions under \textit{C}entralized \textit{T}raining \textit{L}inear \textit{R}egression scheme with gradient decent algorithm, and we use CTLR-Linear, CTLR-Ridge, and CTLR-Lasso to denote them.
+\textbf{Baseline.} To test the effectiveness of our scheme, we perform three kinds of regressions under FCD, i.e., linear, ridge, and lasso regression, denoted by FCD-Linear, FCD-Ridge, and FCD-Lasso, respectively.
+For comparison, we also perform these regressions under the \textit{C}entralized \textit{T}raining \textit{L}inear \textit{R}egression scheme with gradient descent algorithm, and we use CTLR-Linear, CTLR-Ridge, and CTLR-Lasso to denote them.

-To test the computation overheads, we compare our regression models in our FCD scheme with PrivFL, a federated learning scheme\cite{DBLP:journals/corr/abs-2004-02264}.
+To test the computation overheads, we compare our regression models in our FCD scheme with PrivFL, a federated learning scheme~\cite{DBLP:journals/corr/abs-2004-02264}.
 PrivFL is an existing federated learning scheme based on a single cloud model.
 However, PrivFL trains regression models using the gradient descent method, and thus only supports linear and ridge regressions.
-Our scheme can support lasso regression.
-So we only use PrivFL-Linear and PrivFL-ridge to denote the regressions trained under the PrivFL scheme, respectively.
+Since our scheme support lasso regression, we only use PrivFL-Linear and PrivFL-Ridge to denote the regressions trained under the PrivFL scheme, respectively.

 \textbf{Other settings.} We ran our experiments using Python 3.7 on a PC equipped with a 2.30-GHz Intel Core i7-10510U CPU, 8-GB of RAM, and Windows 10 system.